What is the Spam Act 2003?

 Express consent

-Express consent is given explicitly by a subscriber, meaning they have directly agreed to receive your messages.
+Express consent is when someone has directly agreed to receive your messages.
 You can obtain express consent through:

-1. Subscription forms: When someone fills out a form on your website indicating they want to receive your emails.
+1. Subscription forms: When someone fills out a form on your website indicating they want to receive your emails or text messages.

 2. Written agreements: When a person signs a document or sends an email stating they wish to receive your messages.